Medical Negligence Claims Solicitors

-Medical negligence – also called clinical negligence – is the area of law that lets you claim compensation for injury or loss suffered as a result of poor medical treatment, i.e. a doctor failing to diagnose your condition or mistakes made in surgery or during a procedure.
+Medical negligence – also called clinical negligence – claims are brought when a patient has suffered injury as a result of substandard medical treatment.
+Medical negligence claims can arise out of all kinds of medical treatment, common examples include a doctor failing to diagnose your condition or mistakes made in surgery or during a procedure.

 If you’ve suffered serious injury as a result of medical negligence, you need a specialist solicitor with expertise in your type of claim.
-Our experienced team provides legal advice to clinical negligence clients throughout the UK.
+Our experienced team provides legal advice to clinical negligence clients throughout England and Wales.

 Our expertise speaks for itself.
 We have been awarded a band 1 ranking by Chambers and Partners UK – the highest ranking available – for our medical negligence practice.